codecampn/terraform-modules/aws/lambda-fargate-service-trigger/README.md

-project | the unique prefix you use for your lambda's function name, f.e. the project name | n/a enabled | true, if the module shall be enabled | true stage | the stage this stack is deployed to | n/a ecs_resource_suffix | the resource namimg suffix for policy attachement; '*' if all resources in ECS can be accessed through lambda | "*" ecs_cluster | ECS cluster name | n/a ecs_service_names | array of services which need to be updated | n/a start_scheduled_expression | the cron job expression for starting ECS Fargate services | n/a
+project | the unique prefix you use for your lambda's function name, f.e. the project name | n/a enabled | true, if the module shall be enabled | true stage | the stage this stack is deployed to | n/a ecs_cluster | ECS cluster name | n/a ecs_service_names | array of services which need to be updated | n/a start_scheduled_expression | the cron job expression for starting ECS Fargate services | n/a